voedger/voedger-docs/README.md

 - **Choosing a technology stack**.
 You do not need to choose technology stack components.
 Voedger is all-on-one, no choice.
 - **Solution architecture**.
 Effective architecture is already developed, just use it.
-- **Ssystem programming**.
+- **System programming**.
 Creating users, authentication, authorization, sharding, sync, queues processing, service mesh, logging, monitoring etc. - save your time, it is already implemented.
 - **Application programming**.
 Describe most of your needs using VSQL.
 It is not enough?
 Provide your own Extensions, development process is very easy.
 - **Deployment**.
 Zero Downtime Deployment is at your service.
 - **Performance optimization**.
-Comes optimized - batching, pipelining, zero memory allocations in hot paths etc.
+Comes optimized - caching, sharding, batching, zero memory allocations in hot paths etc.
 - **Logging and monitoring**.
 Dashboards, alerts, logs - all in one place.

  ## What Voedger can do?